maalbadri/Accurate-large-scale-modelling-of-GrapheneOxide/README.md

 # Supplementary Code and Data

 This repository includes data and code from the `Accurate large scale modelling of GrapheneOxide:  ion trapping and chaotropic potential atthe interface` paper.
-It gives a breakdown of using the `makegraphitics` code [^1] for making the graphene-oxide sheet structure and forcefield.
+It gives a breakdown of using the `makegraphitics` code [^bignote] for making the graphene-oxide sheet structure and forcefield.

 # Graphene Oxide Builder